Malnutrition: Social Pharmacy Theory Notes 1st year PDF Book

 There are 4 broad sub-forms of undernutrition: wasting, stunting, underweight, and deficiencies in vitamins and minerals.
 Undernutrition makes children in particular much more vulnerable to disease and death.

-Low height-for-age is known as stunting.
+Low height for age is known as stunting.
 It is the result of chronic or recurrent undernutrition, usually associated with poor socioeconomic conditions, poor maternal health and nutrition, frequent illness, and/or inappropriate infant and young child feeding and care in early life.
 Stunting holds children back from reaching their physical and cognitive potential.

 Children with low weight-for-age are known as underweight.
 A child who is underweight may be stunted, wasted, or both.